RaspberryPicardBox/Twitch-LLM/docs/VARIABLES.md

 4. Use the example chat format to demonstrate desired behavior
 5. Remember that variables are updated automatically when:
    - The bot starts up
-   - The streamer changes games
+   - The streamer changes category
    - The stream goes online/offline